 We may engage in acquisitions of companies or technologies that may require us to undertake significant capital infusions and could result in disruptions of our business and diversion of resources and management attention.
-In January 2011, we completed the acquisition of Meridian Environmental Technology, Inc. We also completed the acquisition of certain assets of Hamilton Signal, Inc. in April 2009.
-We have in the past acquired, and may in the future acquire, additional complementary businesses, products, and technologies.
+We have completed three acquisitions since April 2009 and, in the future, we may acquire additional complementary businesses, products, and technologies.
 Acquisitions may require significant capital infusions and, in general, acquisitions also involve a number of special risks, including:

-- potential disruption of our ongoing business and the diversion of our resources and management's attention; - the failure to retain or integrate key acquired personnel; - the challenge of assimilating diverse business cultures, and the difficulties in integrating the operations, technologies and information system of the acquired companies; - increased costs to improve managerial, operational, financial and administrative systems and to eliminate duplicative services; - the incurrence of unforeseen obligations or liabilities; - potential impairment of relationships with employees or customers as a result of changes in management; and - increased interest expense and amortization of acquired intangible assets.
+- potential disruption of our ongoing business and the diversion of our resources and management's attention; - the failure to retain or integrate key acquired personnel; - the challenge of assimilating diverse business cultures, and the difficulties in integrating the operations, technologies and information system of the acquired companies; - increased costs to improve managerial, operational, financial and administrative systems and to eliminate duplicative services; - the incurrence of unforeseen obligations or liabilities; - potential impairment of relationships with employees or customers as a result of changes in management; and - increased interest expense and amortization of acquired intangible assets, as well as other unanticipated accounting charges.